The Kashmir Conflict-

 succeed in scaring Maharaja that he might be killed; therefore he cancelled his

-for a premature decision to sign a provisional treaty of accession.
+Pakistan used the opportunity for a full fledge invasion that forced the Maharaja to a premature decision to sign a provisional treaty of accession.
 In both

 parts; the leadership drifted away from the basic point, which was to pursue